Moraceae: Leaves

 The leaves are much like the flowers when analyzing diversity.
 The leaves can be singly attached to the stem or alternating, they may be lobed or unlobed, and can be evergreen or deciduous depending on the species in question.
 The red mulberry can host numerous leaf types on the same tree.
 Leaves can be both lobed and unlobed and appear very different, but coexist on the same plant.

 Fruits and seeds

 Plant species in the Moraceae are best known for their fruits.
 Overall, most species produced a fleshy fruit containing seeds.
-Examples include the breadfruit from Artocarpus altillis, the mulberry from Morus rubra, the fig from Ficus carica, and the jackfruit from Artocarpus heterophyllus.
+Examples include the breadfruit from Artocarpus altilis, the mulberry from Morus rubra, the fig from Ficus carica, and the jackfruit from Artocarpus heterophyllus.

 Taxonomy

 Formerly included within the now defunct order Urticales, recent molecular studies have resulted in the family's placement within the Rosales in a clade called the urticalean rosids that also includes Ulmaceae, Celtidaceae, Cannabaceae, and Urticaceae.
 Cecropia, which has variously been placed in the Moraceae, Urticaceae, or their own family, Cecropiaceae, is now included in the Urticaceae.

 Dioecy (having individuals with separate sexes) appears to be the primitive state in Moraceae.
 Monoecy has evolved independently at least four times within the family.